What Is an Assertive Communication Style? (With Examples)

 So if assertiveness is actively and appropriately communicating one’s goal, then the other styles must be something else.
 Passive means inactively or ineffectively communicating one’s goal.
 Aggressive means actively but inappropriately communicating one’s goal.
 Therefore assertiveness and passiveness mainly differ in whether the person takes an active role or not.
 And assertiveness and aggressiveness differ in how the action toward a goal is carried out.

-Examples of Communication Styles
+Examples of Different Communication Styles

 Here is one situation with three possible responses.
 The goal in the situation is to keep a partner from spending too much money outside the budget.

 Aggressive: “You idiot, I can’t believe you bought all that crap.
 You always mess things up.
 You’re selfish.”

 Passive: “Oh well, it isn’t important.”
 (Or doesn’t bring the issue up at all)